-He attended Roscrea Community College and University College Dublin, where he attained an Honours BA degree in History & Politics and Masters degree in Public Policy.
+He attended Roscrea Community College and University College Dublin, where he attained an Honours BA degree in History & Politics and a Masters degree in Public Policy.
 He was actively involved in campus politics in UCD, serving as Chairperson of the UCD Young Fine Gael society.

+Conor is currently a Trainee Solicitor with W.X.
+White Solicitors, based in Portlaoise.
 Conor worked as a Political Assistant to Minister Charlie Flanagan TD from 2015 to 2020, based in his Constituency Office in Portlaoise.
 He worked with Minister Flanagan during his tenure in both the Department of Foreign Affairs & Trade and the Department of Justice & Equality.

-He has also been actively involved locally in Borris-In-Ossory Tidy Towns/Community Development Association, Borris-In-Ossory Playground Project Committee and Laois Public Participation Network, serving as a member of the board of directors of Laois Partnership Company.
+He has also been actively involved locally in Borris-in-Ossory Tidy Towns/Community Development Association, Borris-in-Ossory Playground Project Committee and Laois Public Participation Network, serving as a member of the board of directors of Laois Partnership Company.

 Conor’s priorities as a County Councillor include job creation in County Laois, promoting regional & rural development, greater investment rural transport & roads, provision of high-speed broadband, supporting community projects, supporting the agricultural sector and protecting important local Health services.

 As a member of Laois County Council, Conor is Chairperson of a Strategic Policy Committee and he is also a member of the Joint Policing Committee, Local Community Development Committee and Rural Water monitoring Committee.